Volkswagen Golf Mk5: GTI

-The Golf GTI features a 2.0 litre turbocharged inline 4-cylinder petrol engine with Fuel Stratified Injection (FSI) direct-injection technology, which produces 200 PS.
-It is available in both 3-door and 5-door hatchback body shapes, and comes with a choice of either 6-speed manual or a 6-speed Direct-Shift Gearbox (DSG) which greatly reduces shift time to only 8ms.
+The Golf GTI features a 2.0 litre turbocharged inline 4-cylinder petrol engine with Fuel Stratified Injection (FSI) direct-injection technology, rated 200 PS at 5100–6000 rpm (240 PS automatic) and 280 Nm torque at 1700–5000 rpm.
+It is available in both 3-door and 5-door hatchback body shapes, and comes with a choice of either a 6-speed manual or a 6-speed Direct-Shift Gearbox (DSG), which reduces shift time to 8ms.

 Some Mk 5 GTIs bound for the North American Market produced in late 2008 and early 2009 came with a different engine.
 The EA113 engines used in the earlier years were traded for a new design in late 2008 as VW Audi Group began producing new engines for the upcoming Mk 6 GTI (among other models) which was released for sale in late 2009.
 Some of the Mk 5s exported to North America in these years received this new engine and were delivered to customers with the redesigned EA888 engine.
 This early version of the EA888 engine produced very similar horsepower and torque numbers compared to the EA113.

 The main design changes came in the form of addressing known issues with the previous platform.
 A new high pressure fuel pump cam follower design that did not require periodic replacement due to wear was chief among them.
 Failure of this component in the EA113 design had the potential to lead to catastrophic engine failure if not replaced often enough.
 Further, the timing belt was replaced with a timing chain.
 This was done to address the reported problems with failed timing belts and tensioner assemblies that caused severe damage when not maintained properly in this interference engine design.
 One other notable change was the air intake and intake manifold design.
 The air intake was no longer integrated into the plastic engine cover and instead was routed around the right hand side near the battery.
 This design provided slightly reduced intake restriction and access to cooler air further from the engine.